Table of Contents

 Scientific Classification

-- 1866, Newton Horace Winchell – Acervularia davidsoni (based on Henri Milne-Edwards and Jules Haime in 1855)
+- Acervularia davidsoni (based on the 1855 work of Henri Milne-Edwards and Jules Haime).

 Michigan Hexagonaria Species

-Erwin C. Stumm, was the Professor of Geology and Curator of Paleozoic Invertebrates at the University of Michigan.
-He was widely considered a leading expert in the world on Devonian invertebrate fossils.
-Deep Blue Documents (University of Michigan) has 56 of his papers and his name is mentioned in another 5,947.
+Dr. Erwin C. Stumm was a Professor of Geology and Curator of Paleozoic Invertebrates at the University of Michigan, widely regarded as a leading expert on Devonian invertebrate fossils.
+His research was prolific, with 56 published papers and his name cited in over 5,947 scholarly references.

-His Corals of the Traverse Group of Michigan, a 13-part series he and others wrote from 1949-1969, is an in-depth look at Devonian coral fauna found in northern Michigan.
-Unfortunately, he passed away before he was able to finish the entire series.
-Part 13, Hexagonaria was the last he completed, just 15 days before he died.
+One of his most significant works, Corals of the Traverse Group of Michigan, was a 13-part series (1949–1969) documenting the Devonian coral fauna of northern Michigan.
+Unfortunately, Stumm passed away before completing the entire series—his final contribution, Part 13: Hexagonaria, was published just 15 days before his death.

 - Hexagonaria alpenensis: Alpena Limestone

-- Hexagonaria anna: Bell Shale into upper part of the Ferron Point Formation
+- Hexagonaria anna: Bell Shale, upper Ferron Point Formation

 - Hexagonaria attenuata: Alpena Limestone, Four Mile Dam Formation, Charlevoix Limestone